 When Det(A)=0, A is singular.
 When Det(A)≠0, A is nonsingular.
 A nonsingular matrix is necessarily squared.

-To compute the reverse of 33 matrices, it is easier using a mathematical software as Maxima (Vodopivec, 2017) (command invert(A)).
+To compute the inverse of a 33 matrix, it is easier using a mathematical software as Maxima (Vodopivec, 2017) (command invert(A)).

 Appendix 2: eigenvalues and eigenvectors